ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 The [visibility switcher](https://doc.ibexa.co/en/latest/content_management/locations/#location-visibility) is a convenient feature for withdrawing content from the frontend.
 It acts as a filter in the frontend by default.
-You can choose to respect it or ignore it in your code. it'sn't permission-based, and doesn't restrict read access to content.
+You can choose to respect it or ignore it in your code.
+It'sn't permission-based, and doesn't restrict read access to content.
 Hidden content can be read through other means, like the REST API or GraphQL.

 If you need to restrict read access to a given content item, you could create a role that grants read access for a given [**Section**](https://doc.ibexa.co/en/latest/administration/content_organization/sections/)